DeflateAwning/project-supernova-balloon-pcb/README.md

 A Helium Balloon, to assess the Helium Network.

 ## Features
-This project is a PCB which is capable of being the primary payload on a PCB aboard a statospheric helium balloon.
+This project is a PCB which is capable of being the primary payload on a PCB aboard a stratospheric helium balloon.
 The PCB intends to downlink

 * Onboard GPS for position tracking
 * Atmospheric condition sensors (temperature/pressure/humidity) to generate downlink data
-* Onboard PID-controlled heater and battery manangement
+* Onboard PID-controlled heater and battery management
 * Very low cost (<$100)

 ## Notes